nerith/nerith.github.io/about.md

 permalink: /about/
 ---

-Computer Science undergraduate student.
-I am a FOSS enthusiast with an interest in system administration, FOSS software development, and everything Linux.
+I am a Computer Science undergraduate student and FOSS enthusiast with an interest in system administration, FOSS software development, and *nix systems, especially GNU/Linux.

-I am experienced in several programming languages such as C, Java, Python, and Ruby and have a tendency to dabble in theoretical Computer Science from time to time.
+I am experienced in several programming languages such as C, Java, Python, and Ruby and I have a tendency to dabble in theoretical Computer Science from time to time.